stefanprodan/WebApiThrottle/README.md

 }
 ```

-### Rate limiting with ThrottingMiddleware
+### Rate limiting with ThrottlingMiddleware

-ThrottingMiddleware is an OWIN middleware component that works the same as the ThrottlingHandler.
-With the ThrottingMiddleware you can target endpoints outside of the WebAPI area, like OAuth middleware or SignalR endpoints.
+ThrottlingMiddleware is an OWIN middleware component that works the same as the ThrottlingHandler.
+With the ThrottlingMiddleware you can target endpoints outside of the WebAPI area, like OAuth middleware or SignalR endpoints.

 Self-hosted configuration example: